neotreks/accuterra-sdk-ios-samples/README.md

 These sample apps are provided to demonstrate the capabilities of the AccuTerra Maps SDK.

-To run these apps, you will need Cocoapods installed.
+To run these apps, you will need Access Tokens (see below) and Cocoapods installed.
 See the instructions here for more [details](https://sdk.accuterra.com/develop/ios-sdk-home/ios-getting-started/) if you need help with Cocoapods.
 Otherwise, follow these steps:

 1. Clone the repo
 2. In a terminal, "cd" to the directory containing the sample of interest.
 This will contain the project file, workspace, and Podfile